-Sign 2- Your existing (IT) team is leading your digital transformation
+Sign 2- Your existing IT team is leading your digital transformation

 The usual infrastructure of IT departments and their approval processes are often a hindrance when it comes to transformation.
-Having IT departments leading digital transformation initiatives without the participation of key stakeholders, or the right talent to play the liaison between IT and other department’s needs, slow the company’s efforts to a standstill.
+Having IT departments leading digital transformation initiatives without the participation of key stakeholders, or the right talent to play the liaison between IT and other department’s needs, slow the company’s efforts to a virtual standstill.

 The Key: An employee advocacy program that involves stakeholders beyond your IT team increases involvement and ownership; and the overall success of your roll out.

 Employee advocacy programs that are limited to specific groups or regions because of budget constraints will limit the transformational quality of the program.
 Employee advocacy programs should be invested in as any other digital transformation initiative.
 So, the budget must be there to incorporate all of your employees.
 After all, it wouldn’t make any sense to purchase the latest work collaboration software or change your email systems and make them available only to one select group of employees.
+It would defeat the whole purpose.
 An advocacy program must be wide in scope just like any other digital transformation investment.
 Just like software and data storage; investments that affect the whole company and the way it manages its day to day operations.